The complete guide to corporate travel policies

 • Travel policies come across as overly bureaucratic

 Burying your corporate travel policy within another policy document is almost as good as asking for unauthorized trip bookings and incorrect expense report submissions.
-Getting your employees on board comes down to how well you can market and communicate the policy to your business travelers.
+Getting your employees on board depends on how well you can market and communicate the policy to your business travelers.

 Make sure that your corporate travel policy is visible and accessible

-The second step is making sure that the policy is concise and easy to read.
-Avoid using too much jargon or legalese, and explain clearly the guidelines for travel.
-You might even consider dividing the policy into separate sections according to employees’ roles.
+The second step is ensuring the policy is concise and easy to read.
+Avoid using too much jargon or legalese, and clearly explain the travel guidelines.
+You might consider dividing the policy into separate sections according to employees’ roles.

 Lastly, consider creating a checklist that employees can use to tick off each booking or expense submission step as they go.